jmejia8/Metaheuristics.jl/docs/src/algorithms.md

 ## Particle Swarm Optimization

-PSO is a population-based optimization technique inspired by the motion of bird flocks and schooling fish ([KennedyEberhart1995](@cite)).
+PSO is a population-based optimization technique inspired by the motion of bird flocks and schooling fish by [KennedyEberhart1995](@cite).

 ```@docs
 PSO